byjackli/byjackli/README.md

 - 👋 Hi, I’m @byjackli (or Jack)

-- 👀 I’m interested in Front-End Development and LS swapping a Honda Odyssey
+- 👀 I'm working on private repos, hence no activity
-- 🌱 I’m currently learning ...
+- 🌱 I’m creating a website builder
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a notetaking app to replace Notion (you have no idea how many days have been derailed by failed Notion servers)
-- 📫 How to reach me ...
+- 📫 I'm reachable at twitter.com/byjackli

 ..
-I'm gonna come back to this another time.
+I'm also gonna come back to this another time.